esrlabs/openbsw/test/pyTest/README.md

 which has been configured for serial communication in `target_s32k148_with_hwtester.toml` under `[hw_tester_serial]`.
 Tests with the fixture `hw_tester` will be only be run if `[hw_tester_serial]` is present.

+### Fixtures in tests

+All tests have the fixture `target_session`.
+If more than one target is specified on the `pytest` command line then tests will run once for each target, with a different value for `target_session`.

+Tests with the fixture `hw_tester` require a target with a special test board and the section `[hw_tester_serial]` in the target's `.toml` file specifies how to communicate with that board.
+If this is not found in the target's `.toml` file then tests with `hw_tester` are skipped.

+Tests with the fixture `uds_transport` require a target with either `[socketcan]` for UDS over CAN or `[eth]` for UDS over IP, or, if both `[socketcan]` and `[eth]` are in the target's `.toml` file then those tests will run twice, once over CAN and once over IP.
+If neither are present then those tests are skipped.

+Note this doesn't support tests having both fixtures `hw_tester` and `uds_transport` as no such test exists yet.

 ## Examples